jtmoon79/coverlovin2/README.md

                             image file.
 So copy file "album.jpg" to "cover.jpg" .
-                            This will skip an internet image lookup and download and could be a more reliable way to retrieve the correct image. (default: False)
+                            This will skip an internet image lookup and download and could be a more reliable way to retrieve the correct album cover image. (default: False)

     Search Musicbrainz NGS webservice:
       -sm, --search-musicbrainz
-                            Search for album images using musicbrainz NGS webservice.
+                            Search for album cover images using musicbrainz NGS webservice.
 MusicBrainz lookup is the most reliable search method.

     Search Google Custom Search Engine (CSE):
       -sg, --search-googlecse
-                            Search for album images using Google CSE.
+                            Search for album cover images using Google CSE.
 Using the Google CSE requires an Engine ID and API Key.
                             Google CSE reliability entirely depends upon the added "Sites to search".
 The end of this help message has more advice around using Google CSE. (default: False) -s {small,medium,large}, --gsize {small,medium,large}
-                            Google CSE optional image file size (default: "large") --gid GID             Google CSE Search Engine ID (URL parameter "cx") typically looks like
+                            Google CSE optional image file size (default: "large") --gid GID             Google CSE ID (URL parameter "cx") typically looks like "009494817879853929660:efj39xwwkng".
-                            "009494817879853929660:efj39xwwkng".
-REQUIRED to use
-                            Google CSE.
-      --gkey GKEY           Google CSE Search Engine API Key (URL parameter "key") typically looks like
-                            "KVEIA49cnkwoaaKZKGX_OSIxhatybxc9kd59Dst".
 REQUIRED to
                             use Google CSE.
+      --gkey GKEY           Google CSE API Key (URL parameter "key") typically looks like "KVEIA49cnkwoaaKZKGX_OSIxhatybxc9kd59Dst".
+                            REQUIRED to use Google CSE.

     Debugging and Miscellanea:
       -v, --version         show program's version number and exit